AguaClara/aguaclara_tutorial/AguaClara_Interactive_Tutorial.md

 # AguaClara Interactive Tutorial
 The aim of this interactive tutorial is to get you acclimated to working out of a Markdown, or `.md`, file.
 Markdown is a markup language with plain text formatting that has a lot of functionality.
 Some of the benefits of working out of markdown include the ability to write text, create charts, write functioning code in a whole bunch of languages, and render LaTeX equations.
 Markdown gives you all the functionality of a Jupyter Notebook.
-Despite this, there isn't a clean way to directly convert a `.ipynb` file to a `.md` file.
+Despite this, there isn't a clean way to directly convert a `.ipynb` file to a `.md` file, meaning there's no way to easily convert between the two files.

-This tutorial will go over how to write in Markdown, how to code in Python, and how to run your code using Hydrogen.
+This tutorial will go over how to write in Markdown, how to code in Python, how to run your code using Hydrogen, and how to use Teletype and GitHub in Atom.

 # How To View This Markdown File
 To view this file in a nice format, press `Cntrl + Shift + M` in Atom.
 You should now see a preview window that shows what the source code looks like when it's formatted. ***Note that all the interactive parts of this tutorial need to be completed in the source code format.***